nirajdevpandey/Ask_me_anything-chatbot/README.md

 This repository is to implement ask me anything chat-bot with the help of existing implementations here on GitHub.
-May thanks goes to `anuj dutt`.
+May thanks goes to `anuj`.
 I meraly created some wrapper to get people understand and implement it easily.
 I also created some functions which will help the new comers' to check if they have the correct deoendancies installed.

 Here is one expample